logo

 Even with good capo placement, strive to use the minimum adequate pressure.

-Capo Intonation summary
+Capo intonation summary

 So OK, that oughta take care of it.
 If you're mindful of capo placement and capo tension, intonation should no longer be an issue, right?.
 Sorry.
 Even with careful attention to these factors, you'll probably need to tweak your tuning a little bit, especially after a partial capo is in place.
 Consistently I find I have to raise my 3rd string when capoing to Partial DADGAD ... and I can't explain why.
 (Some people argue against tuning while a capo is in place, but I've never found this to be a problem, and honestly it's a more practical and a more direct route to your goal.